prainar/peer/10-connections/README.md

 Describe your bonus improvement here.
 For example:

-> **Bonus Improvement:** Added real-time notifications for new connection requests using WebSockets.
-This improves user engagement and responsiveness.
+> **Bonus Improvement:** Added search and filter options to the connections list for easier navigation.

 ---